SteveHHsszm/worm/README.md

-Please run in a virtual machine environment
+Please run it in a virtual machine environment, otherwise your property may be damaged